103 English Idioms You Should Know to Sound Fluent

 11. Blow off steam

-If you’re feeling angry, stressed or are experiencing some strong feelings and you want to get rid of them so you feel better again, you will blow off steam by doing something such as exercising to get rid of the stress.
+If you’re experiencing some strong feelings and need to calm down, you can blow off steam by doing something to get rid of the stress.

 12. Cut to the chase

-When somebody tells you to cut to the chase it means that you’ve been talking too long and haven’t gotten to the point.
-When a person uses this idiom, they’re telling you to hurry up and get to the important part, without all the details.
-Be careful how you use this idiom, because if used while talking to someone like a college professor or your boss, it’s rude and disrespectful.
+When somebody tells you to cut to the chase, it means that you’ve been talking too long and you need to get to the point.
+Be careful how you use this idiom; it could be rude or disrespectful if used with someone like a boss or teacher.

-“Hi guys, as we don’t have much time here, so I’m going to cut to the chase.
-We’ve been having some major problems in the office lately.”
+Hi, guys.
+We don’t have much time here, so I’m going to cut to the chase.

 English Idioms with Common Prepositions